neo4j/neo4j-python-driver/docs/source/breaking_changes.rst

 Exceptions Changes
 ==================

-The exceptions in :code:`neo4j.exceptions` have been updated and there are internal exceptions starting with the naming :code:`Bolt` that should be propagated into the exceptions API.
+The exceptions in :code:`neo4j.exceptions` has been updated and there are internal exceptions starting with the naming :code:`Bolt` that should be propagated into the exceptions API.

 See :ref:`errors-ref` for more about errors.